MCI: Multi-Channel Imager on the Chinese Space Station Survey Telescope: Ground Tests

 \section{Ground Tests}

 Here we briefly introduce the detector noise and the image quality obtained from the ground testing experiments taken in the past two years.
 The detector noise and the image quality are among the most important features to evaluate the performance of the MCI.
 Detailed results of the ground tests will be released in a series of technical papers later.
+Furthermore, there will be a final round of ground tests in the next year for the flight model of the CSST and the MCI, which will cover most of the features required for the pre-launch calibrations.